-All students who expect to be reliant on any amount of financial assistance to fund their graduate studies are strongly encouraged to apply for financial aid in January or early February.
+All students who expect to be reliant on any amount of financial assistance from Washington University to fund their graduate studies must apply for financial aid in January or early February.
 An application for financial aid will not influence decisions for admission to the Graduate School of Architecture & Urban Design, so there is no penalty for seeking aid.
 Note that scholarship funding is limited.
 Priority for scholarships will be given to financial aid applications received on or before February 15.

 Financial aid awards are based on separate considerations of academic excellence and financial need.
 It is our policy to provide aid to as many applicants as possible by distributing awards to more students rather than concentrating larger awards to fewer students.
 Applicants to the graduate programs and returning students who submit their financial aid applications after the deadline will reduce their chances for aid and may receive appreciably smaller awards than students who apply on time.